yaronf/I-D/STAR/draft-ietf-acme-star.md

 When they exist, they MUST be equal to the respective fields inside the end-entity certificate.
 Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
 Their purpose is to enable client implementations that do not parse the certificate.

-To improve robustness, the next certificate MUST be made available by the ACME CA at the latest halfway through the lifetime of the currently active certificate.
+To improve robustness, the next certificate MUST be made available by the ACME CA at the URL pointed by "star-certificate" at the latest halfway through the lifetime of the currently active certificate.
 It is worth noting that this has an implication in case of cancellation: in fact, from the time the next certificate is made available, the cancellation is not completely effective until the latter also expires.
+To avoid the client accidentally entering a broken state, the "next" certificate MUST be pre-dated so that it is already valid when it is published at the "star-certificate" URL.
+For further discussion on pre-dating, see {{operational-cons-clocks}}.

 The server MUST NOT issue any additional certificates for this order beyond its recurrent-end-date.